-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED) (dollars in thousands, unless otherwise noted)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED) (dollars in thousands, except for per share data, unless otherwise noted)

 - (e) Unfunded commitments to private equity investments consolidated but not owned by Lazard of \$9,128 are excluded.
 Such commitments are required to be funded by capital contributions from noncontrolling interest holders. - (f) Distributions from each fund will be received as the underlying investments of the funds are liquidated.